 We have to look away no longer again.
 Antique Omran Daqneesh sat quietly inside a brightly lit ambulance.
 Gray suit protected him from head to toe.
 The left facet of his face turned into caked-in blood.
 His left eye drooped, nearly close with the aid of swelling.
 He seemed round dazed, felt the aspect of his face, and, noticing the blood, tried to wipe it on the chair.
-Last week, Omran’s residence changed into a hit by way of an airstrike.
-He was pulled out of the wreckage utilizing useful resource people and taken to a clinical station.
+Last week, Omran’s residence changed into a hit by an airstrike.
+He was pulled out of the wreckage using useful resources and taken to a clinical station.
 The nurse who attended Omran’s injuries said he didn’t pop out of surprise until he saw his dad and mom, who survived, arrive at the health facility.
 That’s while he cried.
 His ten-year-old brother Ali died of his injuries.

 Related Articles :

 - Why Apple’s loss is the world’s gain

 - Doris Bohrer, World War II Spy for Allies, Dies at 93

 - Jackson Hole: World markets hold their breath ahead of Janet Yellen’s comments at an economic summit